OIDA-JHU/oida-image-extraction/README.md

 | input_dir              | No                                               | Yes, by using `--input_dir`           |
 | total_files_download   | Yes, only if a partial load is being performed   | No                                    |
 | partial_load_root_dir  | No                                               | Yes, by using `partial_load_root_dir` |

+### Deduplication Configuration
+The default
+location of the YAML is `../config/dedup_config.yaml`.
+This can be overridden using the `--config_file` parameter.
+The table below is a description of the variables that can be configured for the `dedup_images.py` script.

 ## Known Issues and Extending the Code